NikChhillar/swiftboard/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
-3. Set up the MySQL database and update Prisma configuration.
+3. Set up the MongoDb database and update Prisma configuration.
 4. Configure Stripe integration for subscription management.
 5. Run the development server with `npm run dev`.
 6. Access the application in your browser at `http://localhost:3000`.